St Bartholomew's Anglican Church and Cemetery, Prospect

 St Bartholomew's Anglican Church and Cemetery is a heritage-listed former Anglican church and cemetery at Ponds Road, Prospect, City of Blacktown, New South Wales, Australia.
 It was designed by Henry Robertson and built from 1838 to 1840 by James Atkinson.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
-Since 1975, the site has been leased to the Council of the City of Blacktown.
+Since 2000, it has been owned by Blacktown City Council, which had previously leased the site since 1972.

 History

 Aboriginal and European settler history

 The area of Prospect Reservoir is an area of known Aboriginal occupation, with favourable camping locations along the Eastern Creek and Prospect Creek catchments, and in elevated landscapes to the south.
 There is also evidence to suggest that the occupation of these lands continued after European contact, through discovery of intermingled glass and stone flakes in archaeological surveys of the place.
 The area was settled by Europeans by 1789.

 Prospect Hill, Sydney's largest body of igneous rock, lies centrally in the Cumberland Plain and dominates the landscape of the area.
 Very early after first settlement, on 26 April 1788, an exploration party heading west led by Governor Phillip, climbed Prospect Hill.
 An account by Phillip states that the exploration party saw from Prospect Hill, "for the first time since we landed Carmathen [sic] Hills (Blue Mountains) as likewise the hills to the southward".
 Phillip's "Bellevue" (Prospect Hill) acquired considerable significance for the new settlers.
 Prospect Hill provided a point from which distances could be meaningfully calculated, and became a major reference point for other early explorers.
 When Watkin Tench made another official journey to the west in 1789, he began his journey with reference to Prospect Hill, which commanded a view of the great chain of mountains to the west.
 A runaway convict, George Bruce, used Prospect Hill as a hideaway from soldiers in the mid-1790s.

 During the initial struggling years of European settlement in NSW, Governor Phillip began to settle time-expired convicts on the land as farmers, after the success of James Ruse at Rose Hill.
 On 18 July 1791 Phillip placed a number of men on the eastern and southern slopes of Prospect Hill, as the soils weathered from the basalt cap were richer than the sandstone derived soils of the Cumberland Plain.
 The grants, mostly 30 acres, encircled Prospect Hill.
 The settlers included William Butler, James Castle, Samuel Griffiths, John Herbert, George Lisk, Joseph Morley, John Nicols, William Parish and Edward Pugh.